shelleyolivia/learn-tutorials/network-documentation/avalanche/tutorials/avax_c_chain_to_eth_address_transfer_tutorial.md

 ## Wrapping Up

 That’s it!
 This tutorial has taught you how to transfer AVAX native tokens from the C-chain to an ETH wallet.
 Also, this has shown how Avalanche blockchain C-chain is compatible with the usual web3 library.
-This is a powerful aspect of the Avalanche blockchain, as it allows Ethereum devlopers to easily port their work over to the Avalanche side.
+This is a powerful aspect of the Avalanche blockchain, as it allows Ethereum developers to easily port their work over to the Avalanche side.

-Try transfering your Fuji AVAX tokens by running this script and see if it worked.
+Try transferring your Fuji AVAX tokens by running this script and see if it worked.